forrestcoward/MTG-Card-Generator/README.md

 ## Build & Run the Backend

-1. Open `MTG.CardGenerator\MTG.CardGenerator.sln` in Visual Studio 2022 and build the solution.
+1. Open `api\MTG.CardGenerator.sln` in Visual Studio 2022 and build the solution.

-2. Add a `local.settings.json` inside the `MTG.CardGenerator`:
+2. Add a `local.settings.json` inside the `MTG.CardGenerator` project:

 ```
 {